Skip to content

 Request trace ID

 Every request gets a trace ID.
 It appears as the last field of each access log line, and as rid=<id> on every application log line.
 If the request arrives with an X-Request-Id header (set by a CDN or an upstream proxy), Imagizer reuses it so the same ID stays with the request through each hop.
 If there is no such header, Imagizer generates one.
-The ID is also returned to the client in the X-Request-Id response header.
+Imagizer also returns the ID to the client in the X-Request-Id response header.

 The same ID is on the access line and on every application log line for the request, including on cache hits and 404s.
 Searching your logs for one ID gives you the full history of a single request.
 In a cluster the ID also lets you line up the access and application logs even if they were written on different nodes.